-The Council reviewed all comments received by the deadline and developed a written response to comments.
-In finalizing the 2022 Comprehensive Plan Update, the Council considered the public comments as it determined how to proceed with finalizing the Update.
-The Council decided to proceed to a vote to approve the Update, and notified the public in advance of this vote via automatic email updates.
-The final version of the 2022 Comprehensive Plan Update, the record of public comments received, the responses to those comments, and the result of the Council vote are available on the Council's website.
+The Council will review all comments received before the deadline and will develop a written response to comments.
+In finalizing the 2022 Comprehensive Plan Update, the Council will consider the public comments as it votes on whether or not to approve the Update.
+The final version of the 2022 Comprehensive Plan Update, the responses to public comments, and the results of the Council vote will be made available to the public via automatic updates.